+Attendance for this asynchronous course is graded based on your engagement with the required activities on Canvas.
+Since discussions and exercises are integral to the course, your attendance is tracked through active participation.
+To be considered "present," you must consistently review PowerPoint lecture notes for each module, complete all assigned readings as outlined in the syllabus, submit all assignments and quizzes by their deadlines, complete the midterm and final exams on time, and submit your final paper and presentation by the assigned deadlines.

-Attendance for this course is graded due to the number of discussions and exercises that happen during each class.
-If you are unable to attend a class, email the course instructor before the start of the respective class.
-In order for an absence to be excused, the reason must be medical, a school commitment (not including any form of detention or discipline), or a family emergency/commitment.
-All other reasons will not be considered excused and the respective points for the day will not be earned.
-Any student who stops attending the course will receive a failing grade.
-Federal regulations require continued attendance for continuing payment of financial aid.
-If attendance is not continuous, financial aid may be terminated.
-When illness or personal reasons necessitate continued absence, the student should officially withdraw from all affected courses.
-Anyone who stops attending a course without official withdrawal may receive a failing grade.
+If you are unable to complete coursework due to unforeseen circumstances, you must email the course instructor before the assignment deadline.
+For an absence to be excused, the reason must be due to a medical issue, a school commitment (not including detention or disciplinary actions), or a family emergency or commitment.
+All other reasons will not be considered excused, and respective points for the week's activities will not be earned.

+Any student who stops engaging with the course will receive a failing grade.
+Federal regulations require consistent engagement for the continuation of financial aid.
+If attendance and participation are not maintained, financial aid may be terminated.
+In cases of prolonged absence due to illness or personal reasons, students should officially withdraw from all affected courses.
+Failure to do so may result in a failing grade for the course.